I used to think that making it rain coloring pages was a cop out- a lazy, uninspired way of filling gaps and keeping my students occupied.

 Try:

 Differentiate for different motor skills by offering a variety of different pages that target larger and those that offer more focused areas of coloring.
-It's important that we also consider leaving out different types of art materials too, to support diverse fine motor skills abilities.

 Supports Attention and Focus